localgovdrupal/docs/docs/src/content/how-to/how-to-create-meaningful-kpis.md

 # **How to create meaningful KPIs**

+## Introduction

-This page aims to provide some helpful guidance for creating KPIs for your council website.
-It’s based on a talk that Jamie Garrett and Nichole Sickel from Invuse  gave LocalGov Drupal Week 2025.
+This guidance is based on a webinar delivered by Jamie Garrett and Nichole Sickel from Invuse during LocalGov Drupal Week 2025.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/fD8oW_vmaJ8?si=3Kf3OhmL64WOmtLf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Here is the [slide deck](https://drive.google.com/file/d/1y9B1khzxvHNrnjR1MXS71UgEjIJyFwj1/view) from the session.

 Measuring success is about more than just counting page views.
 It’s about understanding if your website is actually helping residents get things done—whether that’s paying for parking, reporting a missed bin, or finding care information.